qaiser1996/Afiniti-SNMP/README.md

   - In snmpd the files in `afinitiSignalSQL.sh` such `.env` and `query.sql` were not loaded
     - Reason: Unknown
       - Solution: Merged the files in one shell script file `afinitiSignalSQL.sh`

-# Alternate Approach
-I didn't knew anything about shell scripting snmp and I had hardly used linux before, I learned almost everything within the given time.
-If I didn't have time constraint or even if I had a little bit more experience using snmp libraries I would have created custom MIB but I couldn't due to limited time also I would like to mention that if I had only a day to do this task I may have had gone with python or java libraries for snmp or some other libraries with more communtiy support.
-And if I was allowed to do it in Windows I probably wouldn't have had taken this much time as I'm not as experienced with linux as I am with Windows.
-But as using native linux tools was recommended/preffered to complete this task so I opted for recommended language and snmp library.

 # Time Division
  - Time spent on research: 20%